 BATUL K. SADLIWALA

-Batul Sadliwala is Master of Law and Diplomacy student at the Fletcher School, focusing on Conflict Resolution and NGO Management.
+Batul Sadliwala is a Master of Arts in Law and Diplomacy candidate at the Fletcher School, focusing on Conflict Resolution and NGO Management.
 Her academic and professional interests center around the roles of civil society, migration policy, and community relations in resolving conflict in the Middle East.
 An Indian national born and raised in Kuwait, she obtained a BA in International Relations from the American University of Kuwait.
 During her time as Project Assistant at The en.v Initiative, she worked in the field of civil society capacity-building and youth empowerment in Kuwait.

 At the Safadi Foundation, Batul will developing organization-wide monitoring and evaluation protocols that can be applied to the Foundation’s work in the areas of sustainable agriculture, social development, and training and education.

-Roisin Taylor is Master of Law and Diplomacy student at the at the Fletcher School, focusing on Security and Humanitarian Studies.
+Roisin Taylor is a Master of Arts in Law and Diplomacy candidate at the at the Fletcher School, focusing on Security and Humanitarian Studies.
 Before coming to Fletcher, Roisin served as the Head of Communications at the West Asia – North Africa Institute in Amman, Jordan, where she headed up a communications campaign to raise awareness of the benefits of giving Syrian refugees in Jordan the right to work.
 Prior to that, Roisin worked as an Advocacy Officer for the Rwandan National Association of Genocide Widows in Kigali, Rwanda.
 Roisin is also a trained crisis counsellor, having worked for a year on a sexual assault helpline while at Bard College, where she did her undergraduate education.

 At the International Medical Corps, Roisin will be providing trainings on mental health triage as well as developing a self-care manual for aid workers.
 In addition, Roisin will be conducting research on substance abuse in Tripoli from a community health perspective with her colleague, Claire.
 The case study of Tripoli seeks to build an evidence base of drug use in post-conflict and refugee crisis settings to leverage further resources for rehabilitative treatment.